Wimmics/olivaw/README.md

 Finally this library needs a `parameters.json` file in the `.acimov/` folder that should contain parameters related to the repository.

-You can use this command to generate one:
+Use this command to generate one:

 ```shell
 olivaw init repo